timkeefedev/timkeefedev.github.io/_posts/2017-12-13-Blockchain-Landscape.md

 ---
 layout: post
-title: Bitcoin, Blockchain and Distributed Ledgers: Look Before You Leap
+title: Bitcoin Blockchain and Distributed Ledgers Look Before You Leap
 ---

 ### Organizing the Landscape to Identify Potential Markets